kwaaak/SmoothStreamsProxy/README.rst

 SmoothStreamsProxy
 ==================
-SmoothStreamsProxy is a playlist generator SmoothStreams written in Python 3
+SmoothStreamsProxy is a playlist generator for SmoothStreams written in Python 3